Skip to content

 Dog Seizures When To Put Down

 Frequent or uncontrolled seizures can significantly reduce a dog’s quality of life.
 If your dog experiences seizures that cause pain, confusion, or injury, and medications no longer work.
-Repeated neurological episodes, fear, and post-seizure disorientation often signal worsening brain health
+Repeated neurological episodes, fear, and post-seizure disorientation often signal worsening brain health.

 If your dog’s seizures are frequent, distressing, and unmanageable, euthanasia may be the most humane option.
 Speak with your veterinarian, and trust your instincts—your dog’s comfort and dignity must come first.